Old car logos: American car companies that went out of business

 Logo DeLorean

-DeLorean Motor Company, commonly referred to as DMC, became known primarily for its significant role in the Back to the Future movie series.
+DeLorean Motor Company, commonly called DMC, became known primarily for its significant role in the Back to the Future movie series.
 This Hollywood connection gave the brand the recognition it enjoys today.
-Although the company’s name has made its way into pop culture, it has faced numerous obstacles that have prevented it from achieving long-term business success.
+Although the company’s name has made its way into pop culture, it has faced numerous obstacles preventing it from achieving long-term business success.

 The DMC-12 car featured in the franchise was the only model ever produced by the company.
-It was a testament to the brand’s vision and ambition but ultimately failed to translate these into sustained success in the marketplace.
-The car’s iconic status was cemented in popular culture, but in the business world, the brand failed to stay afloat.
+It was a testament to the brand’s vision and ambition, but ultimately, it failed to translate these into sustained market success.
+The car’s iconic status was cemented in popular culture, but the brand failed to stay afloat in the business world.

 The contradiction between the DeLorean Motor Company’s cultural glory and business failures makes it a subject of intrigue.
 The company’s only automobile, the DMC-12, has become immortalized in pop culture, becoming a relic of a time when ambitions soared high but fell back to earth due to various problems.
-From production problems to financial difficulties, the brand’s hardships were in stark contrast to its Hollywood glory.
+From production problems to financial difficulties, the brand’s hardships starkly contrasted with its Hollywood glory.

 Duesenberg